rtrelease/Jetson-Symbolics-Neuromorphics/DoctorAnatomy.md

 ***Figure 3.*** In another later iPad wifi session, the chatbot prevaricates further on who developed The Foundational Model of Anatomy and obfuscates the proper role of principal investigator and leading contributor Cornelius Rosse.
 ![image](https://github.com/rtrelease/Jetson-Symbolics-Neuromorphics/assets/71346897/021c93c8-74c2-488d-8e33-adf68bb33eea)

+***Figure 3.*** In yet another later AGX Orin localhost session, the chatbot prevaricates more on FMA and Conelius Rosse's roles, while Protege displays the FMA editor and creator metadata

 In progress, to be continued.